jjsolly/StructuralDesignKit_Timber/README.md

 ## Authors
-The project has been started and is currently maintained by Guillaume Caussarieu at knippershelbig GmbH.
-Each contributor holds copyright over their respective contributions.
+The project has been started and is currently maintained by Guillaume Caussarieu at ITERATIONS Each contributor holds copyright over their respective contributions.
 The project versioning (Git) records all such contribution source information.
 See [LICENSE.md](https://github.com/Gcaussarieu/StructuralDesignKit/blob/master/LICENSE) and COPYRIGHT_HEADER.

 ## Disclaimer